Azure/azure-powershell/src/Resources/Resources/help/Remove-AzADAppPermission.md

 ## PARAMETERS

 ### -ApplicationId
-The unique identifier for the application that is assigned by Azure AD.
+The unique identifier for the application that is assigned by Microsoft Entra ID.

 ```yaml
 Type: System.Guid